GatorWeather/Group_6/README.md

-GatorWeather is a collaborative project aimed at bringing free weather forcating and up to date weather coditions to the public.
+GatorWeather is a collaborative project aimed at bringing free weather forcasting and up to date weather coditions to the public.